 c d e c c d e c e f g e f g g a g f e c or

-By hitting the pipe you cause it to oscillate and the vibration carried in the air can reach our ears.
-The so-called standing wave is formed whose length is influenced by the length of the pipe.
+By hitting the pipe you make it oscillate and the vibration propagated through the air reaches your ears.
+The so-called standing wave is formed whose length is determined by the length of the pipe.
 The wave length is closely related to the wave frequency, which in turn determines the sound pitch; thus, the shorter the pipe, the higher the sound.

 Tubular bells are a musical instrument used for instance by symphony orchestras.
 They gained recognition in popular music after Mike Oldfield used them in his 1973 album Tubular Bells (over 15 million copies sold worldwide).